CryptoLionR/ETH-Fee-Timing-Tool/README.md

 ## Average Transaction Fee by the hour over the past 5 days (PST)
 ![All_Averages_graph](plots/all_averages.png)

-This graph shows the hourly average transaction fees.
-We are able to see the average hourly prices over a 5-day period giving the user a good idea on when to do a transaction.
+This graph shows the hourly average transaction fees over a 5-day period.

 ## Narrowing the search